Assemblies of God USA

-The Assemblies of God USA (AG), officially The General Council of the Assemblies of God, is a Pentecostal Christian denomination in the United States and the U.S. branch of the World Assemblies of God Fellowship, the world's largest Pentecostal body.
+The General Council of the Assemblies of God, operating as the Assemblies of God USA (AG), is a Pentecostal Christian denomination in the United States and the U.S. branch of the World Assemblies of God Fellowship, the world's largest Pentecostal body.

 The AG reported 2.98 million adherents and 1.74 million members in 2023.
 In 2011, it was the ninth largest Christian denomination and the second largest Pentecostal denomination in the United States.
+It was the fourth largest Protestant denomination in 2025 according to Pew Research.
+In 2024, Pew Research Center estimated that 1.1% of US adults, or about 2.9 million people, self-identifies with the Assemblies of God USA.
 The Assemblies of God is a Finished Work denomination, and it holds to a conservative, evangelical and classical Arminian theology as expressed in the Statement of Fundamental Truths and position papers, which emphasize such core Pentecostal doctrines as the baptism in the Holy Spirit, speaking in tongues, divine healing and the Second Coming of Jesus Christ.

 The fellowship's polity is a hybrid of presbyterian and congregational models.
 This tension between local independence and national authority is seen in the AG's historical reluctance to refer to itself as a denomination, preferring the terms fellowship and movement.
 The national headquarters are in Springfield, Missouri, where the administrative and executive offices and Gospel Publishing House are located.
 Convoy of Hope serves as the AG's aid organization.
-The AG's college ministry is Chi Alpha, which has been involved in multiple controversies over sexual abuse since 2022.
+The AG's college ministry is Chi Alpha.
 The Assemblies of God maintains relationships with other Pentecostal groups at both regional and national levels through the Pentecostal/Charismatic Churches of North America and the Pentecostal World Fellowship.
 It is also a member of the Wesleyan Holiness Consortium and the National Association of Evangelicals.